dorght/RepData_PeerAssessment1/PA1_template.md

 Days are then factored as a weekend or weekday.
 A lattice plot comparing the weekend and weekday activity is then presented.
-(eeks look at the time, gotta submit now.
-Panels looked fine in window but knitter puts them side by side?)

 ```r